📺 Watch this and other posts on YouTube or listen on Spotify, Apple Podcasts, and YouTube Music.

 Improved long-term care insurance

 If you only read the headlines, you wouldn't consider insurance as a good option in your long-term care planning.
-But you might miss the details.
+But you might miss the bigger story.

-Long-term care insurance policies have changed.
+Long-term care insurance policies have improved.
 To stick with our Coca-Cola example, the bad-tasting soda is no longer being sold.

 If you purchase a new traditional policy, it typically includes: